plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-10-25-day-23-one-component-in-multiple-products.md

 ---
 title: "Day 23: One component!
 In multiple products!"
-description: The true benefit a centralized component library approach.
+description: The true benefit of a centralized component library approach.
 date: 2023-10-24T05:00:00.000Z
 tags:
   - components